Breton horse

-The Trait Breton is a French breed of draught horse.
+The Trait Breton (Marc'h-dre-lien Breizh) is a French breed of draught horse.
 It originated in Brittany, in north-west France, from cross-breeding of local horses with various other breeds.
 It is strong and muscular, and often has a chestnut coat.

 There are two principal subtypes: the Postier Breton is an agile harness and light draught breed; the Trait Breton is heavier, and best suited to agricultural work.
 The Breton was used as a working animal for agricultural and military purposes; in the twenty-first century it is reared principally for horsemeat.
 A stud book was started in 1909.

 History

 The Breton was originally bred for strength and durability.
 One theory is that they were brought to Europe during the Aryan migration from Asia over 4,000 years ago, while another school of thought has them descending from horses bred by Celtic warriors before their conquest of Great Britain.

 The original ancestors of the Breton were a population of horses that lived in the Breton mountains, possibly descended from steppe horses ridden by Celts.
 During the Crusades, these mountain horses were crossed with oriental horses to create a type known as the Bidet Breton.
 In the Middle Ages, the ancestral Breton horse was sought by military leaders, partly because of its comfortable gait, which was said to be partway between a brisk trot and an amble.
 Due to its gaits and the fact that it only stood about 1.40 m high, it was nicknamed the Bidet d'Allure or Bidet Breton.
 Horses of other bloodlines brought back to Europe during the Crusades had a strong influence on the Breton, and two types subsequently developed.
 The Sommier was the common, heavier type, used mainly as a pack horse and for farm and draft work.
 From the Sommier, the Roussin was developed, was used mainly in wars and on long journeys.
 The Roussin's natural ambling gait made it popular as a lighter riding horse.

 A stud-book was started in 1909.
 There were originally separate books for the Trait and Postier types, which in 1912 became two sections of a single book, and in 1920 were merged.
 Also in 1920, a breed association, the Syndicat des Éleveurs de Cheval Breton, was formed.
 In 2018 the Association Nationale du Cheval de Trait Breton was made the official national association in its place.